solana-labs/solana-program-library/docs/src/stake-pool.md

 ### Fees

 The stake pool program provides managers many options for making the pool financially viable, predominantly through fees.
-There are four different sources of fees:
+There are five different sources of fees:

 * Epoch: every epoch (roughly 2 days), the stake accounts in the pool earn